Terrell Owens: San Francisco 49ers

+Owens had another strong season in 2001, finishing with 93 receptions for 1,412 yards and 16 touchdowns.

-The 2001 49ers had a 12–4 record but were defeated by the Packers in a Wild Card playoff game.
-Owens finished with 16 touchdown catches (half the 32 thrown by Garcia that season) and 1,412 receiving yards.
-The 49ers followed up in 2002 with a 10–6 record and their 17th NFC West title; in this season, Owens had 100 catches for 1,300 yards and 13 touchdowns.
-The 49ers hosted the New York Giants in the Wild Card playoff round, and after falling behind 38–14, the 49ers erupted to 25 unanswered points; Owens had two touchdown catches and caught two 2-point conversions in the 49ers' 39–38 win.
-However, they were shot down 31–6 against the soon-to-be Super Bowl champion Tampa Bay Buccaneers, who held Owens to only four catches for 35 yards.
+During the 2002 season, Owens had 100 receptions for 1,300 yards and 13 touchdowns.
+The 49ers hosted the New York Giants in the Wild Card playoff round and after falling behind 38–14, the 49ers scored 25 unanswered points.
+Owens accounted for two touchdown and caught two 2-point conversions in the 49ers' 39–38 win.
+The following week, Owens was held to four catches for 35 yards in a 31–6 to the soon-to-be Super Bowl champion Tampa Bay Buccaneers.

+In 2003, Owens finished the season with 80 receptions for 1,102 yards and nine touchdowns.
+The 49ers finished with a 7–9 record in what would be Owens' final season with the team.

-Coach Steve Mariucci was fired and former Seahawks coach Dennis Erickson took over.
-The ensuing season in 2003 proved subpar as the 49ers finished 7–9.
-It was here that Owens decided to leave.
-In the summer of 2004, when Garcia, who had been released in the off-season, was a member of the Cleveland Browns, and Owens was a member of the Philadelphia Eagles, Owens appeared in an interview for Playboy magazine, where he was asked about long-standing rumors that his former teammate Garcia was homosexual, to which he implied he thought there might be truth to the rumors.
+In the summer of 2004, Owens appeared in an interview for Playboy magazine, where he was asked about long-standing rumors that his former teammate Garcia was homosexual, to which he implied he thought there might be truth to the rumors.

 Although Owens was eager to leave the 49ers, the 49ers asserted that Owens' previous agent, David Joseph, had missed the deadline to void the final years of his contract with the team.
 The National Football League Players Association and Owens disputed this assertion, contending that the deadline referred to by the 49ers was not the applicable deadline.
 On March 4, 2004, San Francisco, believing it still held Owens' rights, attempted to trade Owens to the Baltimore Ravens for a second-round pick in the 2004 draft.
 However, Owens challenged the 49ers' right to make the deal.
 Owens assumed that he would become a free agent on March 3, and did not believe that the earlier deadline was applicable.
-Hence, he negotiated with other teams in advance of his expected free agency, and reached a contract agreement with the Philadelphia Eagles, whose fan base strongly supported Owens in his desire to play for the team.
+Hence, he negotiated with other teams in advance of his expected free agency, and reached a contract agreement with the Philadelphia Eagles.
 The NFLPA filed a grievance on his behalf.

 Before an arbitrator could make a ruling on Owens' grievance, the NFL and the three teams involved in the controversy reached a settlement on March 16, 2004.
 The Ravens got their second-round pick back from San Francisco, and the 49ers in turn received a conditional fifth-round pick and defensive end Brandon Whiting from the Eagles in exchange for the rights to Owens.
 Owens' contract with the Eagles was worth about $49 million for seven years, including a $10 million signing bonus.